A closer look: Swollen Toes (Paw Pads) in Cats

 Toe swelling can range from mild and barely noticeable to severe swelling that can impact mobility.
 One or more limbs may be affected.
 The severity of swelling and number of limbs affected do not necessarily indicate the severity of the underlying condition, so a thorough examination by a veterinarian is required.

 A cat presenting with swollen paw pads usually requires some or all of the following diagnostics to determine the best course of action:

-• Blood work: The levels of immune cells in the blood may indicate whether the swelling is non-infectious or infectious in nature.
-Blood tests are also useful for identifying systemic underlying problems.
+- Blood work: The blood work may indicate whether the swelling is non-infectious or infectious and cal also be useful for identifying systemic underlying problems

 Treatment is dependent on the diagnosis.
-In some cases, your veterinarian may recommend analgesics and/or anti-inflammatories to make the cat more comfortable while diagnosis or treatment is in process.
+In some cases, the veterinarian may recommend analgesics and/or anti-inflammatories to make the cat more comfortable while diagnosis or treatment is in process.

 Toe swelling may be confused for enlargement of the feet, as seen in acromegaly.